 People all over the world have grown up seeing exotic animals.
 We buy stuffed toys made in their likeness.
 We watch cartoons personifying them.
 We even go to visit them on school trips to the zoo.
 It’s natural for tourists to be curious about them when visiting their native lands.
 Our fascination causes elephants, tigers, and other exotic animals to be big business in tourism.
 A few years ago the world exploded over the murder of Cecil the Lion, and demonized exotic game hunting but few people realize how awful other forms of animal tourism can be for the animals we’re so fascinated with.

 I’m a travel writer who has spent a significant amount of time in Asia.
+As I prepare to lead a group trip of lesbian travelers to Thailand, I felt like I should address a few important issues.
+By the way, we still have room on our LGBT trip to Thailand, if you’re interested in joining us.
 At times, readers ask me if I’ve visited elephant parks.
 I’m always hesitant to answer that question because of the complexity of the issue.
 Visiting animal based tourist attractions is controversial.
 Lots of developing countries depend on tourism to support their economy.
 Businesses cater to the desires of the tourists.
 But more often than not, the animals are abused and starved due to a lack of resources.